ninajika/re-cerminbot/README.md

 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with button. (**NOTE**: Recommended limit is `4` tasks at max).
 - `IS_VPS`: (Only for VPS) Don't set this to `True` even if you are using VPS, unless facing error with web server.
 - `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False` --> Base URL Port
-- `BASE_URL_OF_BOT`: (Required for Heroku to avoid sleep/idling) Valid BASE URL of app where the bot is deployed.
-Format of URL should be `http://myip` (where `myip` is the IP/Domain of your bot) or if you have chosen other port than `80` then fill in this format `http://myip:port`, for Heroku fill `https://yourappname.herokuapp.com` (**NOTE**: Do not put slash at the end), still got idling?
-You can use http://cron-job.org to ping your Heroku app.
 - `IMAGE_URL`: Show Image/Logo in /start message, Use telegra.ph or any direct link image
 - `RECURSIVE_SEARCH`: Set this to `True` to search in sub-folders with `/list` (**NOTE**: This will only work with Shared-Drive ID or fill `root` for main Drive.
 Folder IDs are not compatible with it.)
 - `TG_SPLIT_SIZE`: Size Telegram split, leave it empty for max size `2GB`